CompuTec/computec-docs/docs/labels/licensing.md

 ## CompuTec Service Manager

 CompuTec License Server is required in version 5.5 or above to work with CompuTec Labels.
-You can download it from here<!-- TODO: Link -->.
+You can download it from [here](/docs/processforce/releases/download#computec-license-service).

 Run the installation file.
 When the installation is complete, run CompuTec Service Manager and choose CompuTec Label Service from a drop-down list: